ngs-lang/ngs/doc/ngslang.1.md

 	echo(1+"2")
 	# ...
 Exception of type MethodNotFound occured ...
-	# That means that NGS has no method that "knows" how to add an Int and a Str
+	# That means that NGS has no method that "knows" how to add an Int and an Str

 	echo(1+Int("2"))
 	# Output: 3